 How do we collect your personal information?

 We collect your personal information directly from you unless it is unreasonable or impracticable to do so.
-When collecting personal information from you, we may collect in ways including:

-through your access and use of our websites during conversations between you and our representatives when you become a tenant or owner of one of our properties or when you complete an application.
+When collecting personal information from you, we may collect in ways including through your access and use of our websites during conversations between you and our representatives when you become a tenant or owner of one of our properties or when you complete an application.

 In some situations, we may collect information about you from third parties such as your legal or personal representative, your financial adviser, or publicly available sources of information.
-We will only collect your information from third parties when we reasonably believe that you have consented to these sources collecting and disclosing the information.
+Where necessary, we will only collect your information from third parties with your consent and use it for the purpose we told you that we collected it.

 What happens if we can’t collect your personal information?

-If you do not provide us with the personal information described above, some or all of the following may happen:
+You are not obligated to provide your personal information however failure to provide us with the personal information described above, the following may occur:

 - For investment clients, failure to provide a tax file number may result in a higher rate of tax being applied and failure to provide information under the AML/CTF Act may result in us not being able to process your request.

 Direct marketing materials

 We store information in different ways, including in paper and electronic form.
-The security of your personal information is important to us and we take reasonable steps to protect it from misuse and loss and unauthorised access, modification or disclosure.
+The security of your personal information is important to us and we will take reasonable steps to protect it from misuse and loss and unauthorised access, modification or disclosure.

 To request access to your personal information you can contact us using the information in the "Contacting Us" section below.

-Please be aware that some information cannot be amended or deleted due to legal reasons.
+- Please be aware that some information cannot be amended or deleted due to legal reasons.
 If we deny your request, we will inform you of the reasons for this decision.